 (d) one representative nominated by the Supervisory Board of the European Central Bank, who shall be non-voting;

 (e) one representative of the ESRB, who shall be non-voting and who shall refrain from taking positions induced by the conduct of monetary policies.
-(153 Balz, Berès)
+(153 Balz, Berès, 684 Berès)

 (f) one representative of each of the other two European Supervisory Authorities, who shall be non-voting.

-(fa) one representative of the SRB, who shall be non-voting; (154 Balz, Berès)
+(fa) one representative of the SRB, who shall be non-voting; (154 Balz, Berès, 681 Giegold, 685 Berès > only applies to Article 1)

-2. The Board of Supervisors shall convene meetings with the Banking Stakeholder Group regularly, at least twice a year.
+2. The Board of Supervisors shall convene meetings with the Banking Stakeholder Group regularly, at least twice a year. :

-3. Each competent authority shall be responsible for nominating a high-level alternate from its authority, who may replace the member of the Board of Supervisors referred to in paragraph 1(b), where that person is prevented from attending.
+3. Each competent authority shall be responsible for nominating a high-level alternate from its authority, who may replace the member of the Board of Supervisors referred to in paragraphs 1(ab) and 1(b), where that person is prevented from attending (686 Berès).

 4. Where the authority referred to in paragraph 1(b) is not a central bank, the member of the Board of Supervisors referred to in that point may decide to bring a representative from the Member State’s central bank, who shall be non-voting.